-Other's such as the At-Risk Youth program are run by our partner NGO's in Nepal.
-We invest financially in all of these programs and have long-term relationships with each and every one.
 The Kathmandu Hospital, where our pre-med program takes place has been a partner of ours for years and years and provides an unparaleled opportunity to learn about health care in a developing country.
-Our Global Health Internship takes place at a rural hospital that is supported by The Mountain Fund, our parent organization that's been working in Nepal for over a decade, establishing health clinics and hospitals.
+Our Global Health Internship takes place at both the Kathmandu hospital and a rural health post near Her Farm.

 We've selected these programs for the superior experiences they offer you and because we personally believe in them and are deeply committed to them.